 You can apply to use your diploma for credit in a degree program at the University of Regina's Paul J. Hill School of Business, University of Saskatchewan's Edward School of Business, Royal Roads University, University of Lethbridge or online degree programs at Athabasca University.
 You can also apply to use your diploma credits for standing toward the Chartered Professional Accountant (CPA) designation.
 For more information, visit www.cpacanada.ca.

-Saskatchewan Polytechnic accountancy specialists are in demand.
+Accountancy specialists are in demand.
 Many grads have jobs lined up before they graduate.
 You'll find opportunities in every sector: commercial, industrial, institutional, government and non-profit.
 You could work for an accounting firm or in the accounting department of a private company or government department.

-If you're interested in a career that combines working with money and working with people, Saskatchewan Polytechnic's Business financial services specialty diploma is a great choice.
+If you're interested in a career that combines working with money and working with people, Saskatchewan Polytechnic's Business Financial Services specialty diploma is a great choice.
 Financial services is more than banking - it's loans, mortgages, investment products, financial planning and advising, money management, insurance, risk management and more.
 Essentially it's helping people with their financial health from the cradle to the grave.
 With so many services and an aging workforce, it's also an industry with exceptional potential for career growth and mentorship.

 You'll develop specialized knowledge and skills in residential mortgages, bank operations, financial products and services, loans and credit, personal financial planning, tax fundamentals, advanced investment products and more.